Roland Richard: Biography

 Roland Richard was born in the Acadian village of Rogersville (New Brunswick, Canada) and began his singing career as a boy treble/soprano, recording his first album on his 15th birthday.

 As his voice transitioned to baritone, Roland Richard left for Montreal and received a Bachelor of Music from the École Vincent d'Indy and a Master's in Music from the Université de Montréal (1966).

-During this time, he performed as a soloist with the Montreal Symphony, sang at the Stratford Festival (1964), and was selected for the Théâtre du Nouveau Monde's participation in the Commonwealth Arts Festival in England (1965), as well as for the Canadian Centennial (1967).
+During this time, he performed as a soloist with the Montreal Symphony, sang at the Stratford Festival (1964), and appeared in Radio-Canada's Emmy-award winning series 'The Concert Hour', performing in The Barber of Seville (1965), and later, on the CBC Television series 'Festival'.
+He was selected for the Théâtre du Nouveau Monde's participation in the Commonwealth Arts Festival in England (1965), as well as for the Canadian Centennial (1967).
 In 1967 he also became a member of the Canadian Opera Company and featured at the Expo 67 Youth Pavilion's presentation of Il segreto di Susanna.

 In 1968 he won the Prix d'Europe, and after receiving a further Canada Council grant (1969), moved to Vienna with his spouse, pianist Denise Massé.
 There he was admitted in the 3rd and final year of the music program at the Imperial Academy of Music and the Performing Arts and studied with the accompanist Erik Werba and composer Kurt Schmidek.
 In keeping with traditional interpretation, Roland Richard then studied in Munich with baritone Hans Hotter.